yabinmeng/nosqlbench-build-docs/site/content/workloads-101/11-named-scenarios.md

 overrides from the command line, but will not interrupt the user.

 Verbose locking is provided with a form like `param===value`.
-Any time a user provides a parameter on the command line for the named parameter, an error is thrown and they are informed that this is not possible.
+Any time a user provides a parameter on the command line for the named parameter, an error is thrown, and they are informed that this is not possible.
 This level is provided for cases in which you would not want the user to be unaware of an unset parameter which is germain and specific to the named scenario.